roachhd/my-big-fat-do-by-the-end-of-the-year-list/personal.md

 - [x] put house decorations up
 - [ ] get kids to do their Christmas cards / candy canes
   - [ ] kids & I make presents for the teachers
-- [x write letters to Santa 🎅
+- [x] write letters to Santa 🎅
 - [ ] make sure Santa sends a reply 😉
 - [ ] do family & friends Christmas cards
 - [ ] make a final Christmas gift list on [Trello](http://trello.com).
 This will have reminded and the styles, photos, etc.
 - [ ] organize a small holiday. probably on 3 - 7 days somewhere at the beach. calling ⁉
+- [x] kids to do drawings on tags/bookmarks
+- [ ] get tags/bookmarks laminated

 ---